 International Development Studies

 Globalisation has given rise to new and intensified flows and circulations.
-Migrants, tourists, traders, international entrepreneurs, students and expats are connecting different places on the globe.
-The same counts for transnational investments, remittances and chains of exotic fruits as well as industrial components.
+Migrant labourers, refugees, tourists, traders, international entrepreneurs, and students are connecting different places on the globe.
+The same counts for transnational investments, remittances and chains of commodities and consumer goods.

 In this increasingly interconnected and changing world, one cannot understand development as an isolated and place-based process.
 Development in one place is impacted by development in the other.
-Places and spaces are thus linked through flows of food, capital, people and ideas.
+Places and spaces are thus linked through flows of capital, goods, people, practices and ideas.

 Researchers at International Development Studies aim to gain an understanding of the consequences of new flows of people, goods, capital and knowledge for inclusive and sustainable development in Asia, Africa and Latin America.
 Who benefits from these opportunities?
 Who are excluded?
 And how do these global flows shape the local spaces people are residing, studying and working in?
 These are questions that are at the heart of the International Development Studies research section.